-The 1997 Legislature modified the enhancement applied when an offender, or an accomplice, was armed with a firearm.
-The enhancement applies to all felonies except those where the use of a firearm is an element of the offense definition.
-The enhancement, which must be served consecutively to the base sentence, is:

-- Six months for a Class A felony

-- Four months for a Class B felony

-- Two months for a Class C felony
+The 1997 Legislature established an enhancement to be applied when a juvenile, or an accomplice, was armed with a firearm.
+The enhancement applies to all felonies except those where the use of a firearm is an element of the offense.2 The enhancement, which must be served consecutively to the base sentence, is six months for a Class A felony, four months for a Class B felony and two months for a Class C felony.
+See RCW 13.40.193.